-I begin with a review of the idea of the Jewish state in some important documents;
+To start with, a review of the idea of the Jewish state in key historical documents:

-(1) Theodor Herzl's publication in 1896 of Der Judenstaat ("The Jewish State") is widely considered the foundational event of modern Zionism.
+1896: Theodor Herzl's publication of Der Judenstaat ("The Jewish State") is widely considered the foundational event of modern Zionism.

-(2) The British government adopted the Zionist goal in 1917 when the Balfour Declaration which views with favor the creation of "a national home for the Jewish people."
+1917: The British government adopted the Zionist goal when the Balfour Declaration which views with favor the creation of "a national home for the Jewish people."

 The Balfour Declaration.

-(3) U.N.
-General Assembly resolution 181 of November 29, 1947, the one partitioning the British Mandate of Palestine into two that was passed exactly sixty years ago today, uses the term Jewish state 27 times in its text and 3 times in the footnotes.
+1947: U.N.
+General Assembly resolution 181 of November 29, the one partitioning the British Mandate of Palestine into two, uses the term Jewish state 27 times in its text and 3 times in the footnotes.
 For example:

 Independent Arab and Jewish States and the Special International Regime for the City of Jerusalem, set forth in Part III of this Plan, shall come into existence in Palestine two months after the evacuation of the armed forces of the mandatory Power has been completed but in any case not later than 1 October 1948.